Marching Chiefs: Try-outs and rehearsals

 Aspiring members of the Marching Chiefs complete a week of Preseason Training that begins with a music audition.
 Following the music audition is a process of learning how to march as a Chief for rookies and a three-day refresher for veterans.
 After being taught how to march, the week concludes with the marching audition.
 The playing audition and marching audition each account for 50% of the total audition score which assists in completing the official Marching Chiefs "Block List."
 Anyone who wishes to be a member of the Marching Chiefs in a given year, new and returning, must audition to be in the band each year.

 The band institutes an "alternator" system due to the number of members and the limitations of drill.
 Members declared alternates share their field position with another member and perform the pregame and/or halftime show every other football game.
 The number of alternates varies by section and by year.

 Marching Chiefs rehearse for two hours on Monday through Friday from 4pm to 6pm.
 On game days, the band has early morning Continuity rehearsals to review the halftime show and pregame.

 Drum majors

 Head Drum Majors and Assistant Drum Majors of the Marching Chiefs fulfill ceremonial as well as musical positions of leadership within the band.
 One of the most significant and visible responsibilities of the Drum Major is the pre-game strut, which includes a 40-yard strut and mace routine prior to the beginning of the Marching Chiefs' pre-game show.
 This tradition began with Jim Bruce during his tenure as Drum Major in the late 1970s.
 Over the years, Marching Chiefs added the position of Assistant Drum Major (and later a second) to serve as an additional field commander and conductor.
 For halftime and special appearances, the Drum Major dresses in a formal uniform designed in the likeness of the Seminole Tribe of Florida, incorporating designs and colors representative of traditional tribal patchwork and attire.
-The head drum major for the 2025-26 season is Kate Curley.
+The head drum major for the 2026–27 season is Hunter Fisher.